 Final thoughts on life in a small Italian village

 Deciding if living in a small Italian village is for you can be tough.
 It can definitely be more affordable, which will come in handy when choosing to travel more around the country.
 After all, everything is near.
-Hope on the bus, train or plane, and you can be exploring another party in Italy.
+Hop on the bus, train or plane, and you can explore another party in Italy.